CESNET/du-docs/jupyterhub.md

 ## Conda environment
 Conda is supported in all provided images and we can assure its functionality.

-New conda environment in hub's terminal is created with command `conda create -n tenv --yes python=3.8 ipykernel nb_conda_kernels` (nb_conda_kernels is mandatory).
+New conda environment in hub's terminal is created with command `conda create -n tenv --yes python=3.8 ipykernel nb_conda_kernels` (`ipykernel nb_conda_kernels` part is required, alternatively irkernel).

 Check if environment is installed with `conda env list`.
 You can use the environemnt right away, either by creating new notebook or changing the kernel of existing one (tab `Kernel &rarr; Change Kernel...` and choose the one you want to use)

 ## Error handling